Exploration and preference satisfaction trade-off in reward-free learning

 \section{Related work}

-Reinforcement learning (RL) is regarded as a suitable framework for building artificial agents.
+RL is regarded as a suitable framework for building artificial agents.
 However, by definition, it relies on a reward signal to reinforce agent behaviour \cite{sutton2018reinforcement}.
-In reality, agents do not operate in a problem-solving setting, where a ``critic'' is available and can provide reward signals \cite{barto2004intrinsically,singh2005intrinsically,singh2010intrinsically}.
+In reality, agents do not operate in a problem-solving setting, where a ``critic'' may not be readily available to provide immediate rewards \cite{barto2004intrinsically,singh2005intrinsically,singh2010intrinsically}.
 Without task-specific reward signal (also called \textit{extrinsic} reward), the agent is driven by intrinsic motivations that promote exploration, play and curiosity~\cite{ryan2000intrinsic,Singh2004IntrinsicallyMR,singh2005intrinsically}.
 Over the years, a variety of intrinsic motivation methods have been proposed, largely focusing on exploration, based on information gain \citep{VIME, Still2011AnIA}, prediction error \citep{Achiam2017SurpriseBasedIM, Pathak2017CuriosityDrivenEB, Stadie2015IncentivizingEI}, novelty search \citep{Lehman2008ExploitingOT, Pranav2019MAX}, curiosity \citep{Jurgen91, Jurgen2007}, entropy \citep{MaxEntropy, SMM}, or empowerment \citep{klyubin2005empowerment,Shakir2015Emp}.

 Lately, through the popularisation of self-supervised learning (SSL) methods~\cite{hadsell2006dimensionality,misra2020self}, the deep RL community has turned its attention to self-supervised reinforcement learning.
 Auxiliary tasks or rewards~\cite{jaderberg2016reinforcement} are used -- in the absence of any extrinsic rewards during train time -- to train intrinsically motivated agents for representation learning~\cite{Oord2018RepresentationLW, Guo2018NeuralPB, Kipf2020ContrastiveLO, Stooke2020DecouplingRL} or generative model learning~\cite{shyam2019model,sekar2020planning,ball2020ready}.
 Recent work \citep{jin2020reward,wang2020reward} has focused on theoretical properties of reward-free Reinforcement Learning.
 However, the ultimate goal of such methods is to yield easily transferable representations to be exploited upon introduction of a task.